Find Trade Colleges

 • Fire Chief

-Job Opportunities for Municipal Fire Fighting and Prevention Supervisors
+Is There Job Demand for Municipal Fire Fighting and Prevention Supervisors?

 In 2016, there was an estimated number of 59,100 jobs in the United States for Municipal Fire Fighting and Prevention Supervisor.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Municipal Fire Fighting and Prevention Supervisor by 2026.
-The BLS estimates 4,400 yearly job openings in this field.
+There will be an estimated 4,400 positions for Municipal Fire Fighting & Prevention Supervisor per year.

 undefined